1.Griddle-pan blw waffles are not as complicated as they sound.

 - Apple and pear clafoutis (a BLW recipe)

-This recipe of his, though, is so simple and versatile, you can serve it for breakfast with yogurt and fruits on top, or for lunch or dinner, with scrambled eggs and avocado.
+This baby led weaning waffle recipe, though, is so simple and versatile, you can serve it for breakfast with yogurt and fruits on top, or for lunch or dinner, with scrambled eggs and avocado.
 Or anything that you fancy (or better, what your baby or toddler fancies, since it’s mainly about them we’re talking on this blog here).

 Just don’t use bacon or maple syrup, as Jamie suggests (remember the courage part?).
 The bacon too high in salt for the little ones and frying it makes it even worse.
 And the maple syrup is too sweet.
 So no good.